-13.9.2 Related Trains as Part of Train Identification Section identifying the train with an earlier request e.g. a path study identifying connecting services.
+13.9.2 Related Trains as Part of Train Identification Section

 Within the Train Identification Section there are elements that are able to identify other trains that are related to the train in the Message itself.
 This is to show the relationship for business activities that are related to the train identified in the path request.
 This includes for example the following scenarios: